mongodb/genny/Documents.md

    representations.
 They are literal documents with no interpretation.
 They are the default type of documents.
 2. _override_: This is a document that wraps another document, and can change arbitrary fields in a subdocument.
-Can currently update nested fields except for fields nested in an array.
-There are currently four kinds of overrides:
-   1. randomint: Generate a random integer.
-Accepts min and max values.
-   2. randomstring: Generate a random string.
-Accepts a length value (default of 10).
-Will support an alphabet option in the future
-   3. increment: Takes a variable and uses it's value and does a post increment.
-   4. date: The current date
+The override document has two required fields:
+   1. _doc_: This is a _bson_ document.
+   2. _overrides_: This is a yaml map of fields in _doc_ to override.
+Each pair gives the field name (key) to override, and the value to use.
+For example, a: {type: randomint} with replace the value for field a, with a random integer.
+Note that it replaces the value associated with the key a.
+Any [value generator](Values.md) may be used for the value.